 We expect Latin America's six largest countries' combined GDP to expand 0.8% next year, down from our 1.8% forecast for 2023 and the consensus' 1.4%.
 The dissipation of idiosyncratic shocks and less restrictive domestic policies should support a broad regional recovery in 2024 from the recessions LatAm's major economies are in or about to enter.Find Out More

-Which cities are likely to see fastest growth?
+Which cities are likely to see the fastest growth?

-Get the latest insights to help determine which cities and metro areas are likely to see the fastest growth into 2024 and beyond.
+Get the latest insights to help determine which cities and metro areas will likely see the fastest growth into 2024 and beyond.